dxwc/post/README.md

 3. Have [pandoc](https://pandoc.org/) installed and accessible from terminal
 4. Have ES6 supporting [Node.js](https://nodejs.org/) and `npm` installed and
    accessible from terminal
-5. Know basics of [pandoc markdown synata](http://pandoc.org/MANUAL.html#pandocs-markdown) -- note the yaml synatax as well
+5. Know basics of [pandoc markdown syntax](http://pandoc.org/MANUAL.html#pandocs-markdown) -- note the yaml syntax as well

 -------------